-- 1. You must configure DLM Engine service user as 'beacon'.
-Grant privileges to this user to enable replication of data, metadata and ranger policies. - 2.
-If your principal user database is LDAP/AD, create 'beacon' user in your LDAP/AD setup. - 3.
-Set up the 'beacon' user as HDFS superuser so that DLM can access HDFS files for replication.
+- 1. You must configure user.
+Grant privileges to this user to enable replication of data, metadata, and Ranger policies. - 2.
+If your principal user database is LDAP/AD, create 'DLM Engine service' user in your LDAP/AD setup. - 3.
+Set up the 'DLM Engine service' user as HDFS superuser so that DLM can access HDFS files for replication.